 \section{Introduction}

 Spin susceptibility in neutron matter is known to be quite small~\cite{Fan01,Vid02,Bom06}.
-Estimated values are of the order of $10^{-3}\,\rm MeV^{-1}fm^{-3}$.
+The estimated values are of the order of $10^{-3}\,\rm MeV^{-1}fm^{-3}$.
 This suggests that the magnetic fields that are commonly found in neutron stars are very unlikely to produce any significant deviation from the prediction of a model assuming strict zero spin polarization of the constituent matter.
-However, recent observations have revealed the existence of isolated neutron stars, the so called \textit{magnetars}, where surface magnetic fields can reach intensities of the order of $\sim10^{14}-10^{15}\,\rm G$~\cite{Ola14}.
-Moreover, in violent phenomena like supernova explosions or neutron star mergers, the fluctuations of the magnetic field magnitude can reach very high peaks~\cite{Pri06}.
-General relativity simulations of such events might therefore be sensitive to the details of the assumed values for the susceptibility~\cite{Kiu15,Rui16,Cio19}.
-For this reasons, an accurate benchmark of the existing results is needed.
+However, recent observations have revealed the existence of isolated neutron stars, the so called magnetars, where surface magnetic fields can reach intensities of the order of $\sim10^{14}$--$10^{15}\,\rm G$~\cite{Ola14}.
+Moreover, in violent phenomena, like supernova explosions or neutron star mergers, the fluctuations of the magnetic field magnitude can reach very high peaks~\cite{Pri06}.
+Therefore, general relativity simulations of such events might be sensitive to the details of the assumed values for the susceptibility~\cite{Kiu15,Rui16,Cio19}.
+For this reason, an accurate benchmark of the existing results is needed.

-In this work we present new results for the spin susceptibility in pure neutron matter (PNM) obtained from quantum Monte Carlo (QMC) calculations.
+In this work, we present new results for the spin susceptibility in pure neutron matter (PNM) that is obtained from quantum Monte Carlo (QMC) calculations.
 We make use of the fact that it is possible to strongly reduce finite-size effects thanks to a modification of the system boundary conditions, overcoming some of the limitations of previous attempts to estimate the susceptibility with QMC methods~\cite{Fan01}.
-In particular, we fix the external magnetic field and use the auxiliary field diffusion Monte Carlo (AFDMC) method~\cite{Sch99,Gan09} to study the energy per particle of the system as a function of the spin polarization, keeping the total number of particles fixed.
-To reduce finite-size effects we use twist-averaged boundary conditions (TABC)~\cite{Lin01}.
+In particular, we fix the external magnetic field and use the auxiliary field diffusion Monte Carlo (AFDMC) method~\cite{Sch99,Gan09} in order to study the energy per particle of the system as a function of the spin polarization, keeping the total number of particles fixed.
+We use twist-averaged boundary conditions (TABC) in order to reduce the finite-size effects~\cite{Lin01}.